Boston Road Worker Accident Attorney

 Each year, more than 100 workers are killed from accidents at road construction sites, and thousands suffer serious and debilitating injuries.

-The attorneys at the Law Offices of Jeffrey S. Glassman in Boston have been advocating for road workers and other construction workers for more than two decades.
+The attorneys at the Jeffrey Glassman Injury Lawyers in Boston have been advocating for road workers and other construction workers for more than two decades.
 We understand that construction workers place themselves at risk every time they lace up their boots and report to a job site.

 If you've suffered a serious injury in a road work accident, we will fight to make sure that you receive every dollar you're owed and that all responsible parties pay the price for their negligence.
 Our law firm takes cases on a contingency fee basis, which means that you don't pay a dime until we recover money for you.